jduggan83/see-a-mess/README.md

 #### Todo

- - fix publish payload issue
  - fix image in carousel not working
+ - mongo hosting

+#### Next Phase

  - fix how order works with items like jumbotron
- - a spinner cover entire screen while excel is loading

-#### Next Phase

  - a map or iframe object
- - more styling options on each components
+ - more "style" options on each container or a way to pass classes
  - use LESS at runtime to specify for gloabal style variables
  - ability to choose a theme
  - link to a custom css file of a theme